Posted on June 28, 2013 by Paul Hammond

 In a battle between hosted PBX and traditional, on-premise PBX, which business phone system would come out victorious?
-There are several factors that business owners should consider before coming to that conclusion.
+Finding the value that suits your business the best should include consideration of these factors before coming to that conclusion.

 Cost – Hosted VoIP allows you to pay a flat subscription rate that is all-encompassing.
 It covers equipment, IT support and any maintenance you may need for your business phone system’s upkeep.
 You will never run into any surprises when it comes to pricing.
 With an on-premise PBX, business owners won’t have to deal with recurring payments, but they do need to take into account a higher set-up cost, hardware expenses and ongoing maintenance and operational fees.